5 things you didn't know about the Star Wars Cantina band (unless you are a total Star Wars nerd)

 The band is actually called Figrin D'an and the Modal Nodes, and they are a group of Bith aliens who play a genre of music called "jizz."
 Anyway, apparently the Bith respiratory system makes the aliens ideal woodwind players, as they can hold a note indefinitely (Bith musicians are also said to make an appearance in The Force Awakens).
 Band leader Figrin D'an has a reputation as a strong negotiator, but with a knack for making poor decisions, which explains how he landed on Jabba the Hutt's bad side.
 The band was contracted to play exclusively for Jabb the Hutt, but it secretly played the wedding reception for the crime lord's nemesis, Lady Valerian, forcing the members to go underground until Jabba the Hutt's death (during that time, they performed under the alias Babbarine and the Wookie Kotters, obviously).

-This is all taken from a supplementary short story about the band,We Dont' Do Weddings: The Band's Tale, which you can listen to, if you dare, as an audiobook below.
+This is all taken from a supplementary short story about the band,We Dont' Do Weddings: The Band's Tale.
 It includes such gems as D'an's description of how Jabba the Hutt's "fat blotchy tail always twitched in rhythm whenever we played."

 5. The Cantina Band proved to be so popular with fans that George Lucas and John Williams attempted to imitate their success in Return of the Jedi, to mixed results.
 The Max Rebo Band (fun fact: it featured Figrin D'an's brother, Barquin D'an!) can be seen playing Jabba the Hutt a song called "Lapti Nek."
 And, since it was 1983, it wasn't an attempt to emulate swing music, such as the Cantina Band, but instead, disco.
 The result is a sleezy, sped-up disco song that sounds like a mix between Rick James and Cindy Lauper.
 Of course, that band and song has its own complicated backstory, but needless to say, the Max Rebo Band — despite being the most popular band in the universe, apparently — never managed to achieve the level of adoration that Figrin D'an and the Modal Nodes achieved.